|

 • Make sure your pie is cold before serving.
 The cold temperature helps to set the filling.
 My preferred way to serve the pie is to cut it and then add a dollop of whipping cream and if extra fancy a sprinkle of cinnamon sugar.

-Other Pumpkin Recipes to Try
+Other Fall Dessert Recipes to Try

 Four small freezer bags filled with pumpkin puree and stacked flat for freezing.
 The pumpkin puree bags are sitting in a flat square pan.